Market

 Working capital facilities and statements filed with bank

 The Company has availed working capital facilities from banks in form of packing credit and cash credit.
 The Company have filed the quarterly statements with banks with regard to the securities provided against such working capital facilities on periodic basis.
-The
+The statements (incl. revised statements) filed are

 The Company has been sanctioned a fund based limit of?
 690 Lakhs (PY ?
-690 Lakhs) and non-fund based limit of?
+690 Lakhs) and non-fund based limit of ?
 100 Lakhs (PY ?
 100 Lakhs) in respect of working capital facilities by its bankers as at March 31, 2024.

 (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-Bill Discounting with banks (Unsecured!
+Bill Discounting with banks (Unsecured)

 (a) The company has availed working capital facilites from bank under bill discounting arrangements for its customer.
 It is unsecured.